-I don’t know about you, but the darker nights are perfect for curling up with a good book and these free printable fall or autumn bookmarks to colour (or fall bookmarks to color if you are from across the pond) are just perfect.
+I don’t know about you, but the darker nights are perfect for curling up with a good book and these free printable autumn bookmarks to colour (or fall bookmarks to color if you are from across the pond) are just perfect.
 They would make the perfect addition to any book you might gift too.

 I commissioned Alex @Doodle.drew to design these fall/autumn bookmarks for you to colour and they are totally adorable and perfect for kids and adults alike.
 I love to “fall in love with a good book”!